German auxiliary cruiser Orion

 Orion (HSK-1) was an auxiliary cruiser of Nazi Germany's Kriegsmarine which operated as a merchant raider in World War II.
 Blohm & Voss built her in Hamburg in 1930–31 as the cargo ship Kurmark.
 The navy requisitioned her at the start of World War II, had her converted into the auxiliary cruiser Orion, and commissioned her on 9 December 1939.
 Known to the Kriegsmarine as Schiff 36, her Royal Navy designation was Raider A. She was named after the constellation Orion.

 Construction and conversion

 Blohm & Voss in Hamburg built the ship as a freighter for the Hamburg America Line (HAPAG).
 To save money, steam turbines from the liner New York were re-used.
 That proved a poor decision, since the Orion was plagued for her entire life by engine problems.

-After the war began the German Seekriegsleitung (Naval Operations Command) was ill-prepared for raider warfare.
-The operations of the German auxiliary cruisers of World War I were evaluated and considered a great success, having disrupted British merchant shipping around the world.
+After the war began, the German Seekriegsleitung (Naval Operations Command) was ill-prepared for raider warfare.
+The operations of the German auxiliary cruisers of World War I were evaluated by German military planners and considered a great success, having disrupted British merchant shipping around the world.
 However the overall effect on the war was evaluated as having been rather minor and so only a small program of converting merchant ships into auxiliary cruisers was initiated on 5 September 1939.

 The first two ships being requisitioned were the Kurmark (Orion) and the Neumark (German auxiliary cruiser Widder), and conversion started immediately.